gedex/gedex.github.com/credits/index.md

 layout: page
 ---

-This site is powered by Jekyll and Github pages and available on [my repo][1].
+This site is powered by Jekyll and GitHub pages and available on [my repo][1].
 Layout was bootstrapped with [HTML5 boilerplate][2].

 Previously this domain ran a blog powered by WordPress and